 2010 and 2011 Allegations

 In 2010, Bradley was verbally counseled for giving female students rides in his patrol car.
+This was the first of many complaints launched against Bradley about his alleged predatory behavior toward female students.

 In 2011, an administrator reported that he made an inappropriate comment about a female student’s dress.